sogno-platform/dpsim/docs/hugo/content/en/docs/Contributing/llm-pr-review.md

 was the large majority of everything raised, and effectively none of it was actionable; posting it buried the findings that were.

-**A run with nothing to say posts nothing at all.** The runner reviews again on every push, and a run whose findings are all tentative leaves the pull request untouched rather than adding an empty review.
-The workflow log records what it found either way, so a silent run is a run that found nothing worth your time, not a run that failed.
+**A run with nothing to say does not post a second review.** The runner reviews again on every push.
+When a run has nothing left after the rule above, it edits its previous review instead, appending a line recording that the head commit was re-checked and nothing new was found.
+Editing a review body sends no notification, so those runs are visible on the pull request but silent in your inbox; only a run with something to say posts, and only that one mails you.

 ## Configuration